datautvikling/nace-predictor/training-util/README.md

 pip install -r requirements.txt
 ```

-You should then also download the [Norwegian language model](https://spacy.io/models/nb)
+If you want to do NLP processing of the input data, you should also download the
-for the spaCy tokenizer by running:
+ [Norwegian language model](https://spacy.io/models/nb)  for the spaCy tokenizer:

 ```bash
 python -m spacy download nb_core_news_sm